Cisco ACI

 Employ Pod Security Policies:

 Pod Security Policies (PSPs) enable you to define security configurations and restrictions for pods running in your Kubernetes cluster.
-By defining PSPs, you can enforce policies such as running pods with non-root users, disallowing privileged containers, and restricting host namespace sharing.
+By defining PSPs, you can enforce policies like running pods with non-root users, disallowing privileged containers, and restricting host namespace sharing.
 These policies help prevent malicious activities and reduce the impact of potential security breaches.

 Implement Image Security: